For further information about primary school curriculums please visit the Department for Education's website:

 Once the children can decode words with little effort and have no gaps in their phonological understanding, they have completed the program and will join a guided reading group where the texts are chosen to strengthen and develop the child’s comprehension and inference.

 Here are some fantastic videos which show our calculation policy in action.
 These will be helpful when helping your child with their home learning, just click on the links below.
-If you have ideas for further videos, please contact Mr Hardcastle and we will arrange this.
+If you have ideas for further videos, please contact Miss Davis and we will arrange this.

 Year 1 – Reinforcing addition strategies